mih/Psignifit-3.x/doc-src/QUICKSTART.rst

 This document presents two example analyses of psychometric data using pypsignifit.
 The :doc:`Bootstrap Tutorial </TUTORIAL_BOOTSTRAP>` explains how to fit a psychometric function using constrained maximum likelihood as described in the papers by [Wichmann_and_Hill_2001a]_, [Wichmann_and_Hill_2001b]_.
-The :doc:`Bayes Tutorial </TUTORIAL_BAYES>` explains how to fit a psychometric function using a bayesian approach.
+The :doc:`Bayes Tutorial </TUTORIAL_BAYES>` explains how to fit a psychometric function using a Bayesian approach.
 Parts of the ideas that are implemented here can be found in the paper by [Kuss_et_al_2005]_, the rest was new at the time of this writing.